avidrucker/autofocus-clj-ver-1/doc/to-do's.md

             - [x] Sanitize user input to remove leading and trailing whitespace
             - [x] Enable user to quit the application by using a menu choice
                 - [x] Implement a user menu interface, which offers the user the choice to: enter a new to-do item, review their list, focus on the prioritized item (marked item closest to the end of the list), or quit

-- [ ] Question: Can state be removed/reduced using a threading macro?
-What other effective strategies are there to reduce/remove the usage of `let`?
-See `scaffold-e2e-test-simple`

 - [x] Break code into five namespaces: